takenobu-hs/cpu-assembly-examples/README.md

 CPU assembly examples
 =====================

-This is a repo about tiny assembly examples for various CPUs (x86, Arm, and RISC-V).
+* This is a repo about tiny assembly examples for various CPUs (x86, Arm, and RISC-V).
+* There are examples such as system-calls, library-calls, load/store, if/for/call, barriers, atomics, and threads.
-This repo focuses on CPU hardware, not assembly notation.
+* This repo focuses on CPU hardwares, not assembly notation or ABI conventions.

 ## Contents